Accessory flexor digitorum superficialis indicis muscle

 History and etymology

-The accessory flexor digitorum superficialis indicis muscle was first described by Donald Mainland in 1927 as ‘an uncommon abnormality of the flexor digitorum sublimis muscle'.
+The accessory flexor digitorum superficialis indicis muscle was first described by the Scottish-American anatomist and statistician Donald Mainland in 1927 as ‘an uncommon abnormality of the flexor digitorum sublimis muscle'.

 Depending on the variant anatomy the accessory flexor digitorum muscle of the index finger might be confused with a pathologic condition such as a tumor 1,2.